Analytic inference with two-way clustering: Conclusion

 \section{Conclusion}

 We have shown that suitable, elementary changes in the usual inference with two-way clustering may result in pointwise valid tests even in non-Gaussian regimes.
-For $t$-tests, this basically holds under linear approximations of the estimator and consistency of the estimated influence functions.
-For GMM estimators, we provide low-level conditions for these assumptions to be satisfied.
-With $F$-tests, additional conditions are required to exclude potential asymptotic degeneracy of the variance estimators.
-These findings hold unifomly over suitable classes of DGPs.
+With sample means, this holds under the same moment condition as with i.i.d. data.
+For GMM estimators, a condition on the rates of convergence of the different moments is required.
+This condition is specific to the two-way clustering setup and ensures that the estimator is asymptotically close to the average of its influence functions.
+We also show uniform validity of the tests over suitable classes of DGPs.

 We leave a few questions for future research.
 The first is whether we can still obtain asymptotically valid inference under weaker restrictions than those we have imposed.
 The second is whether our proposal extends to multiway clustering with three or more dimensions of clustering.
 The third is whether simple, analytic inference for dyadic data is possible, including in non-Gaussian regimes.
 This may not be straightforward: we show in Appendix \ref{sec:dyadic_data} that the fix we use with two-way clustering does not lead to valid pointwise inference in this setup.